jebinshaju/vitalgenie/README.md

   Provides fast and scalable vector indexing for context retrieval during chat interactions.

 - **Firebase Firestore:**
-  Acts as the persistence layer, storing transcription summaries, prescription details, and monitoring events.
+  Acts as the persistence layer, storing transcription summaries, prescription details, monitoring events, and potentially logs for EHR generation.

 - **ESP32-CAM:**
   Supplies a live video feed that is analyzed for real-time monitoring.